tipilegal/Kali-Linux-to-DigitalOcean/README.md

-# Convert and Upload Kali Generic Cloud Image to DigitalOcean
+# Kali Linux to DigitalOcean

-This GitHub Action automates the process of downloading, converting, and uploading the **Kali Linux Generic Cloud Image** to **Custom Images in DigitalOcean**.
+This GitHub Action automates the process of downloading, converting, and uploading the latest **Kali Linux Generic Cloud Image** to **Custom Images in DigitalOcean**.

 ## Features

-- Downloads a specified version of the Kali Linux Generic Cloud Image (currently hardcoded to Kali Linux 2024.3).
+- Automatically downloads the latest Kali Linux Generic Cloud Image.
 - Converts and compresses the image for compatability with DigitalOcean.
 - Uploads the compressed image to DigitalOcean's Custom Images using the DigitalOcean API.
 - Versioning is maintained and incremented automatically for each upload.